All presentations are free and held in room 168 of the Wisner-Bottrall Applied Technology Center.

 Dave Kampfschulte is Director of Amazing Circles Workshops, national speaker, facilitator, and author of I’m Dying to Talk with You: Twenty Five Years of Conversations on End of Life Decisions.
 In this presentation, he will draw upon 27 years of experiences as a hospice volunteer to discuss advanced care planning, initiating end of life conversations with others, and helping people to think about and discuss death in a positive way.
 Mr. Kampfschulte will also explore some of the roadblocks we often put in the way of discussing death.
 While a difficult subject, this session will be interactive, informative, and delivered with energy, empathy, and humor.

-Art Therapy and the Expressive Arts: Knowing Yourself Through Your Creative Side
+Art Therapy and the Expressive Arts: Knowing Yourself Through Your Creative Side [watch it now]

 Andrea Baier-Petiet, BS, MA, LMSW